TalEinav/InfluenzaSnapshot/README.md

-# InfluenzaSnapshot
-SnapShot: Influenza by the Numbers
+# SnapShot: Influenza by the Numbers
 Authors: Tal Einav, Lauren E. Gentles, Jesse D. Bloom

-The Supporting Information file contains an extensive list of references for the Cell SnapShot titled Influenza by the Numbers.
-The key information from multiple publications is summarized, and summary tables for multiple statistics are presented to give a sense of both the average value and the variation for the statistics presented.
+The Supporting Information file contains an extensive list of references for the SnapShot.
+As shown in the Table of Contents, the information is split into four sections (Dimensions, Antibody Response, Infection Dynamics, and Quantification) and then further split into subsections within these cateogries.
+Summary tables are given for multiple statistics to present both its average value and variation.